Basic-Geometry/core-geometric-system-mcp/circumference.md

 When calculus is treated as a magical shortcut rather than a summary of underlying logic, it hides the very reasoning it is supposed to express.

 These formulas don’t derive the circumference from first principles; they assume it.

+## The true ratio: 3.2

+Since the true ratio is exactly 3.2, and that is a rational number, then we can—and should—write it as it is.
+Let the pi remain in the history books.
+Geometry deserves better.

+That makes the arc value of 360° = 6.4radian, and trigonometric functions that rely on arc value have to be aligned to 3.2 respectively.